blundell/release-android-library/README.md

 release-android-library
 =======================

-Remote script to create a maven compatible release of an android library (aar)
+Remote script to create a maven compatible release of an android library (aar).
+This release comes in a zip or exploded form and is only created locally inside your own build folder.
+You can these use these files to release to JCenter or Maven Central.

 ####adding to your library
 ```